t0chka1312/r3g4l1z-container2/README.md

 # r3g4l1z-container2
-A web CTF in Docker
+A Web CTF for the Ethical Hacking module of CETI, running in a Docker container with 1 flag exploiting the CVE-2024-3400.